Home / OMSAS Application Guide / OMSAS – University of Ottawa

 Offers of Admission

-Following the interview, we prepare preliminary rank order lists based on the academic and non-academic assessment (a poor interview may not be ranked).
-In the event of ties in the final scores, we will give priority to the candidates with the highest cGPA.
+Following the interview, we prepare preliminary rank order lists based on the interview performance (a poor interview may not be ranked).
+In the event of ties in the final scores, we will give priority to the candidates with the highest file score.

 The Admissions Committee may take other factors into consideration when ranking each candidate on the excellence list for the offers.